basho/faulterl/README.md

 ## Inspiration

 This library was inspired by libfi, https://github.com/dslab-epfl/lfi.
-That library has not been actively maintained; stability is good, but it no longer works correctly with OS X 10.8.5.
-This library uses Erlang-style syntax and a template-style configuration instead of the original's XML syntax.

-The template style is cumbersome, but it avoids the need to play games with the stack frame and thus is much more portable than EPFL's version.
+Many thanks to Paul Marinescu for fixing OS X bugs that were introduced by changes in Apple's compiler toolchain, and many thanks to his entire group at the Dependable Systems Lab at Ecole polytechnique fédérale de Lausanne for creating libfi.